WoW Midnight Season 1 Mythic+ Tier List: Every Spec Ranked (May Update)

 Restoration Druid.
 Highest HPS for dungeons.
 Regrowth weaving, Wildgrowth carries pack phases, crowd control contributions are excellent.
 Resto has zero bad dungeons and zero bad affixes.
 If you are healing keys and not Resto, you are handicapping yourself.

 Restoration Shaman.
-Also climbed to S-tier.
+Solidified S-tier in May.
 Cleanse is literally a damage prevention tool on Nexus-Point.
 One of the easiest healers to play in Midnight, making Resto Shaman a strong PUG option.
 Healing Rain on packs, Healing Tide Totem for emergencies.
-Consistent and reliable.
+Consistent and reliable performance makes Shaman the best partner healer.

 A-Tier

 Discipline Priest.
 Atonement stacking means every DPS spell procs shields.
 Once ramp is live (first 6 seconds), pull phases solve themselves.
 High skill floor but insane ceiling.
-March hotfix nerfed Disc damage by 12%, which knocked it from "near-S" to "solid A."
+The March damage nerf (-12%) still hurts, pushing Disc below the pure healers in May data.

 Preservation Evoker.
 Powerful burst healing.
 Echo + Emeriss spam is clean when coordinated.
 Weaker sustained throughput than S-tier healers, but the burst saves are clutch.
-More than viable for +20s.
+More than viable for +20s with the right comp.

 Holy Priest.
 Consistent single-target healing with solid utility.
 Circle of Healing is decent, Prayer of Mending plays nice on tank damage.
 Pure throughput healer with limited utility.
 Works in organized groups, struggles in PUGs where damage is unpredictable.